villarjames0550/700P-Lab-Projectss-/README.md

 ### What I believe in🙌
 - Every minute counts.⏱️
 - Everything happens for a reason.😒
-- Flexibility and Agility is impotant in life.💪⚒️
 - Honesty is the best policy.🙏

 ---